mluau/scheduler/README.md

 # mlua_scheduler

-An scheduler for mlua which uses the tokio runtime
+A Roblox-like scheduler for mlua, compatible the smol runtime crate